qm2/gpress/README.md

 ```
 will give information from both GTF and expression files in command window.

-8. To do range search on chromosome 1 with range from 100000 to 100000000 on compressed expression files based on compressed GFF file from folder **gtf1**,
+9. To do range search on chromosome 1 with range from 100000 to 100000000 on compressed expression file based on compressed GFF file from folder **gtf1**,
 ```
 ./gpress -qer 100000 100000000 1 gtf1
 ```
-The items on chromosome 1 with range from 100000 to 100000000 that exist in both GFF files and sparse matrix files are retrieved.
+The items on chromosome 1 with range from 100000 to 100000000 that exist in both GFF files and expression file are retrieved.

 By default, the outputs are printed on the command window.

-9. To compress and link the sparse expression matrix file in folder **gtf1** (500 genes per block),
+10. To compress and link the sparse expression matrix file in folder **gtf1** (500 genes per block),
 ```
 ./gpress -sparse data/matrix.mtx data/genes.tsv data/barcodes.tsv 500 gtf1
 ```
-The compressed sparse expression matrix files are stored named **sparse_compressed.tar** in folder **gtf1**.
+The compressed sparse matrix files are stored named **sparse_compressed.tar** in folder **gtf1**.

-10. To do id search on compressed sparse sparse matrix file from folder **gtf1**,
+11. To do id search on compressed sparse sparse matrix file from folder **gtf1**,
 ```
 ./gpress -qs ENSG00000242485 gtf1
 ```